KennethanCeyer/parallax-slider/README.md

 ## Issues

-> We are wating to hear your requests.
+> We are wating for your requests.

 Please report to us, If you find some problems.